marcoromanelli-github/docs/software/apptainer.md

 # Apptainer

-Before we talk about [Apptainer](https://apptainer.org/), we need to know what containerization is.
+Before we talk about [Apptainer](https://apptainer.org/), you should know what containers are.

 ## What is Containerization?